MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 |Consumable    |600|
 |Physical    |750|

-You can then configure a rule that enforces that transactions involving products of each type are rejected when they are assigned a risk score (link) greater than the specified threshold.
-Learn more (link) about how to create effective rules to customize your business logic.
+You can then configure a rule that enforces that transactions involving products of each type are rejected when they are assigned a [risk score](ap-scorecard.md#risk-model-score) greater than the specified threshold.
+For information on about how to create effective rules to customize your business logic, see [Rules](rules.md).

-## Create a custom list
+## Create and upload a custom list

 To create a list in Fraud Protection, you must first create and save the list as a CSV file on your local machine.
 The file must meet the follwing requirements.
-- Be in CSV format.
+- Must be in CSV UTF-8 (comma delimited) format (*.csv).
--	Contain unique headers for every column.
+-	Must contain unique headers for every column.
--	Be less than 20mb.

-When you are ready to upload the list to Fraud Protection, go to the **Lists** page and follow the steps below.
+-	Must be under the maximum file size of 20 megabytes (MB).

+**To upload a list to Fraud Protection:**

 1. Click **New list**.
 1. Click **Browse** to locate the file.
 Select the file, then click **Open**.

     Fraud Protection opens a preview of the file for you to review.
 The preview contains a maximum of 20 rows.

 1. To upload the file, click **Continue**.
 To upload a different file, click **Cancel** and repeat step 2.
-1. Add a name and description that will make it easy for your team to know how to use the list.
-The name can't be changed after this step.
+1. Add a name and description that will make it easy for your team to identify and use the list.
+A list name cannot be changed after this step.
 1. Click **Create**.

     Because of caching, it may take up to two minutes for the list to become active.

 ## Update a list

+You can update a list at any time to include new information or change existing information.
+You can change the description of a list, but you cannot change its name.

 > [!NOTE]
->  Support lists can't be updated from the **Lists** page.
-Support lists can only be modified through the **Support** page.
+>  You cannot update support lists from the Fraud Protection **Lists** page.
+You can only modify them through the [Support page](risk-support.md).

-To update the contents of a custom list, do the following.
+**To update the contents of a custom list in Fraud Protection:**

 1. Select the list you want to update, and then click **Edit**.
 1. If you have the most up to date version of the list saved on your computer, open the file.
-Otherwise, press **Download** and open the downloaded file.
+Otherwise, click **Download** to get the most up to date version and then open the downloaded file.
 1. Make all your edits to the file directly.
-When you are finished editing, save the file to your machine.
+When you have finished editing, save the file to your machine.
 1. In the **Edit List** dialog, click **Browse** to locate the file.
-Select the updated file from Step 3 and then click **Open**.
+Select the file you just updated, and then click **Open**.

     Fraud Protection opens a preview of the file for you to review.
 The preview contains a maximum of 20 rows.

-1. To upload the file, click **Continue**.
-To upload a different file, click **Cancel** and repeat step 4.
+1. To upload the file, click **Continue** and then click **Update**.

-1. Click **Update**.
-Because of caching, it may take up to two minutes to update.
+  Because of caching, it may take up to two minutes for the list to become active.

+**To update the description of a custom list in Fraud Protection:**
+1. Select the list you want to update, and then click **Edit**.
+1. Update the text in the **Description** field, and then click **Update**.

 ## Delete a list

-To delete a list, select the list you want to delete, and then click **Delete**.
-Any rules which use this list will no longer work.
+When you delete a list, any rules which use this list will no longer work.

+- To delete a list, select the list, and then click **Delete**.

 ## Download a list

+You can download a list in Fraud Protection and then view it in Microsoft Excel.

-To download and open a list, do the following.
+- To download a list, select the list you want, and then click **Download**.

-1. Select the list you want to download, and then click **Download**.
-When the list is downloaded, a Microsoft Excel icon displays in the lower left corner of the window.
+- To open a downloaded list, click the **Excel** icon in the left corner of the Fraud Protection window.

-1. Click the **Excel** icon to open the file.

 ## Search for a list

+When you search for a list, all list names and descriptions are searched, and the results are filtered accordingly.

-To search for a list, type a keywordinto the **Search** box on the upper right side of the **Lists** page.
-All list names and descriptions will be searched, and the results will be filtered accordingly.
+- To search for a list, type a keyword into the **Search** box on the upper right side of the **Lists** page.

-To remove the filter, delete the keyword from the **Search** box, or press the **x** to the right.
+- To remove the filter, delete the keyword from the **Search** box, or click the **x** to the right.

+## Preview a list
+You can preview a file in Fraud Protection.
+The preview contains a maximum of 20 rows.

+- To preview a list, select the list you want and click **Preview**.
+- To view the full list, click **Download** to download the list and then open the file in Excel.